unsourced-dev/insights-js/docs/README.md

 _Default value:_ `false`
 `true` to also track the hash portion of the URL.

-`options.unique: boolean`
-_Optional_
-_Default value:_ `true`
-`true` to also track the number of unique page views and bounce rate.

 A unique page view being defined as the first page tracked in the current session (subsequent pages tracked are not unique).

-**Important note on bounce rate and unique views:**

-This method does not store any cookie or local storage, it expects that you use a client-side router. e.g. `react-router`, `nextjs`'s router, etc...
-The bounce rate and unique views will not be accurate if you do not use a client-side router, in these cases, user `trackPages(false)` to disable tracking of the bounce rate and unique page views.

 **returns**